 I’m wearing Grandma’s costume most of the time now.
 I sleep in it.
 It makes me feel safe.
 I’m doing my own little rescues as usual.
 (The vegetable garden is full of happy weeds.
 I keep the bird feeder going.
 I leave scraps out for the skunk.)
 Those count — almost as much as Grandma’s rescues did.
 Anyway, I know the weeds think so.

 3. Let the reader hear the door of the story click shut.
+John Barth said this in a workshop one time and it’s always stuck with me.
 This is related to number 2, but even more, it’s the idea of providing a line that says “The End” or the equivalent, and lets the reader know the story is over.
 Have you ever heard someone read and not been sure when to clap?
 Those readers need to close the door a little harder.

 Here, for example, is the end of Pat Cadigan’s “Vengeance is Yours” from her collection Patterns.